Apply for a licence

 We are replacing procedure statements with alcohol excise plans (AEPs).
 AEPs set out the terms, conditions or restrictions of your licence to manufacture alcohol products under the Customs and Excise Act.

-New licensees will get an AEP immediately.
-We’ll move current licensees (as at 1 February 2017) from procedure statements to AEPs which will take approximately 18 months.
+New licensees will get an AEP immediately and we're moving current licensees from procedure statements to AEPs as quickly as possible.

 Tobacco products are any products made from tobacco.